Does

 disease, or mental disorder, and that therefore mental illness

-has no biological existence
+has no biological existence.
+Perhaps more importantly,

 I will show that mental illness also has no non-biological exis-